TomDeneire/InformationScience/_sources/project.md

 You may choose to add additional information to the result, if you think it is relevant for the specific data reconciliation.

 One STCV record may also have several HPB matches.
+Moreover, you may notice that some HPB records explicitely link to STCV, e.g. [http://hpb.cerl.org/record/BE-AnVE.c:stcv:12922627](http://hpb.cerl.org/record/BE-AnVE.c:stcv:12922627)?
+However, not all relevant HPB records will have such an explicit link.
+There is no continuous synchronization of HPB and STCV.
+Your software would be a good step in that direction.
+In other words, **any HPB id** can be a match for an STCV record, not only those HPB records which already contain an STCV link.

 Please use only the `lxml` module to handle XML.